Relationship Blog

 A couple unhappy about the division of labour

-If expressed frequently and at high levels in a relationship, such irritability and anger gradually erode the fundamental constituents of love, such as affection, secure attachment, safety, happiness and friendship.
+Short temper, irritability, sullenness and fits of rage can be very difficult live with and manage within a relationship.
+If expressed frequently and at high levels it is likely to erode the very fabric of love, such as affection, secure attachment, safety, happiness and friendship.

 How is it addressed in therapy?